kasper-piskorski/docs/pages/documentation/6-migration/OWL-migration.md

 This tutorial shows you how to migrate OWL into Grakn.
 If you have not yet set up the Grakn environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script for OWL
-The migration shell script can be found in the `bin` directory after the Grakn distribution file has been unzipped.
-Usage is specific to the type of migration being performed.
-For OWL:
+The migration shell script can be found in */bin* directory of your Grakn environment.
+We will illustrate its usage in an example below:

 ```bash
 usage: migration.sh owl -input <arg> [-help] [-no] [-batch <arg>] [-uri <arg>] [-keyspace <arg>] [-v]